E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Introduction

-Although the remarkable success of seq2seq pretraining has been witnessed, we find that most current seq2seq PLMs usually achieve suboptimal performance on downstream language understanding tasks.
-Obvious evidence is that the top-ranked systems of the General Language Understanding Evaluation (GLUE) leaderboard\footnote{GLUE is a popular NLU benchmark that is used to evaluate the performance of PLMs (see Sec.~\ref{dataset}), and the leaderboard can be seen in \url{https://gluebenchmark.com/leaderboard} .} are almost (encoder-only) masked language models, i.e., BERT \cite{devlin2019bert} and its variants~\cite{liu2019roberta,he2020deberta}.
-We attribute this phenomenon to the unsatisfactory capability of encoder in seq2seq PLMs, as most of them are trained via optimizing a reconstruction loss on top of the decoder, but neglecting the impact of self-supervised information in the encoder side.
-To verify our hypothesis, we empirically study the functionalities of the encoder and decoder in the seq2seq PLM (i.e., BART~\cite{lewis2020bart}) and show the results in Fig.~\ref{e2s2:fig1}.
-As shown in Fig.~\ref{e2s2:fig1} (\textbf{Left}), there is only a slight performance decrease when removing decoder layers of the seq2seq PLM.
-However, if we remove several encoder layers, the performance drops dramatically, which indicates that encoders have a greater influence on seq2seq models.
+Although the remarkable progress of seq2seq pretraining has been witnessed, we find that most current seq2seq PLMs usually achieve suboptimal performance on downstream language understanding tasks.
+An obvious evidence is that the top-ranked systems of the General Language Understanding Evaluation (GLUE) leaderboard\footnote{GLUE is a popular NLU benchmark that is used to evaluate the performance of PLMs (see section~\ref{dataset}), and the leaderboard can be seen in \url{https://gluebenchmark.com/leaderboard} .} are almost (encoder-only) masked language models, \textit{i.e.}, BERT \cite{devlin2019bert} and its variants~\cite{liu2019roberta,he2020deberta}.
+We attribute this phenomenon to the unsatisfactory capability of encoder in seq2seq PLMs, as most of them are trained via optimizing a reconstruction loss on the decoder side, but neglecting the impact of self-supervised information on the encoder side.
+To verify our hypothesis, we empirically study the functionalities of the encoder and decoder in the seq2seq PLM (\textit{i.e.}, BART~\cite{lewis2020bart}), as shown the results in Fig.~\ref{e2s2:fig1}.
+Specifically, in Fig.~\ref{e2s2:fig1} (\textbf{Left}), {\zqh we remove the encoder and decoder layers of pretrained BART, respectively, and analyze the performance decrease.
+As seen,} there is only a slight performance decrease when removing decoder layers.
+However, if we remove several encoder layers, the performance drops dramatically, which indicates that encoders have a greater influence on seq2seq models, {\zqh which is similar to the findings of Kasai~et~al.~\cite{kasai2021deep} that confirm using deep encoders and shallow decoders is more effective in seq2seq scenarios}.
 Additionally, results in Fig.~\ref{e2s2:fig1} (\textbf{Right}) show that the encoder of seq2seq PLM is under-exploited, as the rate of activated neurons of encoder is much lower than those of decoder.
-In general, from these results, we can conclude that \textit{\textbf{ the encoder takes an important but under-exploitation role than the decoder in seq2seq PLMs }}.
+In general, from these results, we can basically conclude that \textit{\textbf{ the encoder takes an important but under-exploitation role than the decoder in seq2seq PLMs }}.